List of Katy Perry records and achievements: Billboard

 Perry has accumulated nine number-one singles on the Billboard Hot 100, her most recent being "Dark Horse" in 2014.
 The song is her longest-running on the chart, remaining there for 57 weeks.
 After a decade, she remains among the artists with the most number-one songs on the Hot 100.
+She is also among the artists with the most years in a row with new Hot 100 number-one songs.
 On the chart dated July 5, 2008, "I Kissed a Girl" peaked at the top position of the Hot 100, becoming the 1000th number-one of the rock era (the 961st number-one single on the chart).
 The song also gave Capitol Records two consecutive number-one singles following Coldplay's "Viva la Vida", making it the first time since 1976 that the label had two back-to-back songs top the Hot 100.
 "California Gurls", which featured the American rapper Snoop Dogg, holds the record for the fastest number-one ascent on the Hot 100 by a Capitol Records artist.
 It took four weeks to reach the chart's summit.
 On the chart dated December 14, 2011, "The One That Got Away", the sixth and final single from Teenage Dream, entered the top five of the Hot 100, making the album the third to have six or more top-five singles on the chart, following Rhythm Nation 1814 by Janet Jackson and Faith by George Michael.
 Teenage Dream is also one of the albums with the most Hot 100 top-10 songs.

 From May 2010 to September 2011, Perry spent a record-breaking 69 consecutive weeks inside the chart's top 10, a record that has stayed unbroken as of May 2022.
-On the chart dated March 3, 2012, "Part of Me", the lead single from the Complete Confection reissue, was the 20th song in Billboards history to debut at the top of the Hot 100.
+On the chart dated March 3, 2012, "Part of Me", the lead single from a reissue titled Teenage Dream: The Complete Confection, was the 20th song in Billboards history to debut at the top of the Hot 100.
 Five years later, "Chained to the Rhythm", the lead single of Witness, debuted at number four on the Hot 100 for the week dated March 4, 2017.
 This debut marked the highest for a song by a female artist since Adele's "Hello" opened at number one on November 14, 2015.
 The song became Perry's 14th Hot 100 top 10 and the third highest-debuting among her Hot 100 entries, behind "Part of Me" and "California Gurls".
+As of August 2017, she is the ninth artist with the most consecutive weeks on the Hot 100 since its inception on August 4, 1958.